gdimitrak/gdimitrak.github.io/cv.md

 #### Journal Papers

+1. D. Konstantinou, C. Nicopoulos, J. Lee, and G. Dimitrakopoulos, **"Multicast-enabled Network-on-Chip Routers leveraging Partitioned Allocation and Switching”** , in Integration: the VLSI journal, Elsevier, vol. 77, pp. 104-112, 2021.
-1. A. Stefanidis, D. Mangiras, C. Nicopoulos, D. Chinnery, G. Dimitrakopoulos <b>"Autonomous Application of Netlist Transformations inside Lagrangian Relaxation-based Optimization" </b>, to appear in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems, 2020.
+2. A. Stefanidis, D. Mangiras, C. Nicopoulos, D. Chinnery, G. Dimitrakopoulos <b>"Autonomous Application of Netlist Transformations inside Lagrangian Relaxation-based Optimization" </b>, to appear in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems, 2020  (accepted Sept.
+2020).
-2. D. Mangiras, A. Stefanidis, I. Seitanidis, C. Nicopoulos, G. Dimitrakopoulos **"Timing-Driven Placement Optimization Facilitated by Timing-Compatibility Flip-Flop Clustering"** , in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems, vol. 39, no. 10 , Oct.
+3. D. Mangiras, A. Stefanidis, I. Seitanidis, C. Nicopoulos, G. Dimitrakopoulos **"Timing-Driven Placement Optimization Facilitated by Timing-Compatibility Flip-Flop Clustering"** , in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems, vol. 39, no. 10 , Oct.
 2020, pp. 2835 - 2848.
-3. D. Konstantinou, A. Psarras, C. Nicopoulos, G. Dimitrakopoulos **"The Mesochronous Dual-Clock FIFO Buffer"** , in IEEE Transactions on VLSI Systems, vol. 28, no. 1, pp. 302-306, Jan.
+4. D. Konstantinou, A. Psarras, C. Nicopoulos, G. Dimitrakopoulos **"The Mesochronous Dual-Clock FIFO Buffer"** , in IEEE Transactions on VLSI Systems, vol. 28, no. 1, pp. 302-306, Jan.
 2020.
-4. I. Seitanidis, G. Dimitrakopoulos, P. Mattheakis, L. Masse-Navette, D. Chinnery, **"Timing-Driven and Placement-Aware Multi-Bit Register Composition"** , in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems, vol. 38, no. 8., pp. 1501-1514, Aug., 2019.
+5. I. Seitanidis, G. Dimitrakopoulos, P. Mattheakis, L. Masse-Navette, D. Chinnery, **"Timing-Driven and Placement-Aware Multi-Bit Register Composition"** , in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems, vol. 38, no. 8., pp. 1501-1514, Aug., 2019.
-5. I. Seitanidis, C. Nicopoulos, G. Dimitrakopoulos, **"Automatic Generation of Peak-Power Traffic for Networks-on-Chip"** , in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems, vol. 38, no.1, pp. 96-108, Jan., 2019.
+6. I. Seitanidis, C. Nicopoulos, G. Dimitrakopoulos, **"Automatic Generation of Peak-Power Traffic for Networks-on-Chip"** , in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems, vol. 38, no.1, pp. 96-108, Jan., 2019.
-6. K. Patsidis, D. Konstantinou, C. Nicopoulos, G. Dimitrakopoulos, **"A Low-Cost Synthesizable RISC-V Dual-Issue Processor Core Leveraging the Compressed Instruction Set Extension"** , in Microprocessors and Microsystems, Elsevier, Sept.
+7. K. Patsidis, D. Konstantinou, C. Nicopoulos, G. Dimitrakopoulos, **"A Low-Cost Synthesizable RISC-V Dual-Issue Processor Core Leveraging the Compressed Instruction Set Extension"** , in Microprocessors and Microsystems, Elsevier, Sept.
 2018.
-7. A. Psarras, S. Moisidis, C. Nicopoulos, G. Dimitrakopoulos, **"Networks-on-Chip with Double-Data-Rate Links"** , in IEEE Transactions on Circuits and Systems I, vol. 64, no. 12, pp. 3103-3114, Dec.
+8. A. Psarras, S. Moisidis, C. Nicopoulos, G. Dimitrakopoulos, **"Networks-on-Chip with Double-Data-Rate Links"** , in IEEE Transactions on Circuits and Systems I, vol. 64, no. 12, pp. 3103-3114, Dec.
 2017.
-8. A. Psarras, M. Paschou, C. Nicopoulos, G. Dimitrakopoulos, **"A Dual-Clock Multiple-Queue Shared Buffer"**, in IEEE Transactions on Computers, vol. 66, no. 10, pp. 1809 - 1815, Oct.
+9. A. Psarras, M. Paschou, C. Nicopoulos, G. Dimitrakopoulos, **"A Dual-Clock Multiple-Queue Shared Buffer"**, in IEEE Transactions on Computers, vol. 66, no. 10, pp. 1809 - 1815, Oct.
 2017.
-9. E. Karampasis, N. Papanikolaou, D. Voglitsis, M. Loupis, A. Psarras, A. Boubaris, D. Baros, G. Dimitrakopoulos, **"Active Thermoelectric Cooling Solutions for Airspace Applications: the THERMICOOL Project"**, in IEEE Access, 2017.
+10. E. Karampasis, N. Papanikolaou, D. Voglitsis, M. Loupis, A. Psarras, A. Boubaris, D. Baros, G. Dimitrakopoulos, **"Active Thermoelectric Cooling Solutions for Airspace Applications: the THERMICOOL Project"**, in IEEE Access, 2017.
-10. A. Psarras, I. Seitanidis, C. Nicopoulos, G. Dimitrakopoulos **"ShortPath: A Network-on-Chip Router with Fine-Grained Pipeline Bypassing"**, in IEEE Transactions on Computers, vol. 65, no. 10, pp. 3136-3147, Oct.
+11. A. Psarras, I. Seitanidis, C. Nicopoulos, G. Dimitrakopoulos **"ShortPath: A Network-on-Chip Router with Fine-Grained Pipeline Bypassing"**, in IEEE Transactions on Computers, vol. 65, no. 10, pp. 3136-3147, Oct.
 2016.
-11. K. Chrysanthou, P. Englezakis, A. Prodromou, A. Panteli, C. Nicopoulos ,Y. Sazeides, G. Dimitrakopoulos, **"An On-Line and Real-Time Fault Detection and Localization Mechanism for Network-on-Chip Architectures"** , in ACM Transactions on Architecture and Code optimisation (TACO), Vol. 13, No. 2, June 2016.
+12. K. Chrysanthou, P. Englezakis, A. Prodromou, A. Panteli, C. Nicopoulos ,Y. Sazeides, G. Dimitrakopoulos, **"An On-Line and Real-Time Fault Detection and Localization Mechanism for Network-on-Chip Architectures"** , in ACM Transactions on Architecture and Code optimisation (TACO), Vol. 13, No. 2, June 2016.
-12. A. Psarras, J. Lee, I. Seitanidis, C. Nicopoulos, G. Dimitrakopoulos **"PhaseNoC: Versatile Network Traffic Isolation through TDM-Scheduled Virtual Channels"**, in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems, vol.35, no.5, pp.844-857, May 2016.
+13. A. Psarras, J. Lee, I. Seitanidis, C. Nicopoulos, G. Dimitrakopoulos **"PhaseNoC: Versatile Network Traffic Isolation through TDM-Scheduled Virtual Channels"**, in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems, vol.35, no.5, pp.844-857, May 2016.
-13. I. Seitanidis, A. Psarras, K. Chrysanthou, C. Nicopoulos, G. Dimitrakopoulos **"ElastiStore: Flexible Elastic Buffering for Virtual-Channel-based Networks-on-Chip"**, in IEEE Transactions on VLSI Systems, vol.23, no.12, pp.3015-3028, Dec.
+14. I. Seitanidis, A. Psarras, K. Chrysanthou, C. Nicopoulos, G. Dimitrakopoulos **"ElastiStore: Flexible Elastic Buffering for Virtual-Channel-based Networks-on-Chip"**, in IEEE Transactions on VLSI Systems, vol.23, no.12, pp.3015-3028, Dec.
 2015.
-14. D. Bertozzi, G. Dimitrakopoulos, J. Flich, S. Sonntag, "**The fast evolving landscape of on-chip communication**", in Design Automation of Embedded Systems, Springer, vol. 19, no. 1-2, March 2015, pp. 59-76.
+15. D. Bertozzi, G. Dimitrakopoulos, J. Flich, S. Sonntag, "**The fast evolving landscape of on-chip communication**", in Design Automation of Embedded Systems, Springer, vol. 19, no. 1-2, March 2015, pp. 59-76.
-15. G. Dimitrakopoulos, E. Kalligeros, K. Galanopoulos “**Merged Switch Allocation and Traversal in Network-On-Chip Switches**”, in IEEE Transactions on Computers, Oct.
+16. G. Dimitrakopoulos, E. Kalligeros, K. Galanopoulos “**Merged Switch Allocation and Traversal in Network-On-Chip Switches**”, in IEEE Transactions on Computers, Oct.
 2013, pp. 2001-2012.
-16. D. S. Gracia, G. Dimitrakopoulos, T. Monreal Arnal, M. G.H.
+17. D. S. Gracia, G. Dimitrakopoulos, T. Monreal Arnal, M. G.H.
 Katevenis, and V. Vinals Yufera “**LP-NUCA: Networks-in-Cache for high-performance low-power embedded processors**”, in IEEE Transactions on VLSI Systems. vol.20, no.8, pp. 1510-1523, Aug.
 2012.
-17. H. T. Vergos, G. Dimitrakopoulos “**On modulo 2^n^+1 adder design**”, in IEEE Transactions on Computers, vol.61, no.2, pp. 173-186, Feb.
+18. H. T. Vergos, G. Dimitrakopoulos “**On modulo 2^n^+1 adder design**”, in IEEE Transactions on Computers, vol.61, no.2, pp. 173-186, Feb.
 2012.
-18. N. Chrysos, G. Dimitrakopoulos “**Practical High-Throughput Crossbar Scheduling**”, in IEEE Micro, Micro's Top Picks from Hot Interconnects 16, Summer 2009.
+19. N. Chrysos, G. Dimitrakopoulos “**Practical High-Throughput Crossbar Scheduling**”, in IEEE Micro, Micro's Top Picks from Hot Interconnects 16, Summer 2009.
-19. G. Dimitrakopoulos, K. Galanopoulos, C. Mavrokefalidis, D. Nikolos, “**Low-Power Leading Zero Counting and Anticipation Logic for High-Speed Floating Point Units**”, in IEEE Transactions on VLSI Systems, July 2008.
+20. G. Dimitrakopoulos, K. Galanopoulos, C. Mavrokefalidis, D. Nikolos, “**Low-Power Leading Zero Counting and Anticipation Logic for High-Speed Floating Point Units**”, in IEEE Transactions on VLSI Systems, July 2008.
-20. G. Dimitrakopoulos, C. Mavrokefalidis, K. Galanopoulos, and D. Nikolos, “**Sorter Based Permutation Units for Media-Enhanced Microprocessors**”, in IEEE Transactions on VLSI Systems, vol. 15, no. 6, June 2007.
+21. G. Dimitrakopoulos, C. Mavrokefalidis, K. Galanopoulos, and D. Nikolos, “**Sorter Based Permutation Units for Media-Enhanced Microprocessors**”, in IEEE Transactions on VLSI Systems, vol. 15, no. 6, June 2007.
-21. C. Efstathiou, H. T. Vergos, G. Dimitrakopoulos, and D. Nikolos, “**Efficient Diminished-1 Modulo 2^n^+1 Multipliers**”, in IEEE Transactions on Computers, vol. 54, no. 4, April 2005.
+22. C. Efstathiou, H. T. Vergos, G. Dimitrakopoulos, and D. Nikolos, “**Efficient Diminished-1 Modulo 2^n^+1 Multipliers**”, in IEEE Transactions on Computers, vol. 54, no. 4, April 2005.
-22. G. Dimitrakopoulos and D. Nikolos, “**High-Speed Parallel-Prefix VLSI Ling Adders**”, in IEEE Transactions on Computers, vol. 54, no. 2, pp. 225-231, February 2005.
+23. G. Dimitrakopoulos and D. Nikolos, “**High-Speed Parallel-Prefix VLSI Ling Adders**”, in IEEE Transactions on Computers, vol. 54, no. 2, pp. 225-231, February 2005.
-23. G. Dimitrakopoulos and V. Paliouras, “**A Novel Architecture and a Systematic Graph-Based Optimization Methodology for Modulo Multiplication**”, in IEEE Transactions on Circuits and Systems I, vol. 51, no. 2, pp. 354 - 370, February 2004.
+24. G. Dimitrakopoulos and V. Paliouras, “**A Novel Architecture and a Systematic Graph-Based Optimization Methodology for Modulo Multiplication**”, in IEEE Transactions on Circuits and Systems I, vol. 51, no. 2, pp. 354 - 370, February 2004.

 #### Conference Papers